Mary McGarry Morris: Published novels

 Her sixth novel, The Lost Mother (2005) was written from the perspective of a 12-year-old boy.
 He recounts his life after his mother leaves him, his sister and his father in the midst of the Great Depression.
 The Boston Globe described the book as "wonderful and absorbing", and The Washington Post wrote "The Lost Mother is the quietest, subtlest novel that ever kept me up into the small hours of the night, unable to look away."

 Morris has said of The Lost Mother:"Inspiration was easy because it was during those same years that my grandmother abandoned her husband and three children.
 The day she left, she brought her four-year-old daughter and youngest child, my mother, to a friend's house, then, dressed in her very best clothes, my grandmother climbed into a taxi and rode away forever.
 The image of that little girl watching from the window as her mother deserted her would come to me whenever there was sorrow in my mother's life.
 Forgiving by nature, my mother tried to understand what had happened, but because she felt such love and fierce loyalty to her own children, her mother's actions remained a painful, troubling mystery.
 Growing up, I was keenly aware of the loss my mother felt as well as the great love and admiration she had for her father, a quiet country man who raised his three children alone in those desperate times, often working day and night to support them."

 Morris published her seventh novel, The Last Secret (2009); in an interview on NPR, she said that the idea for it came as she was listening to the song "Gimme Some Lovin'," written by Steve Winwood and members of the Spencer Davis Group.
 The Last Secret depicts the unraveling of the life of an accomplished suburban mother, who discovers her husband's betrayal, known by others, at the time a shameful secret surfaces from her own past.

 Morris' eighth novel was Light from a Distant Star (2011).
 It drew comparisons to Harper Lee's To Kill a Mockingbird.
 It tells of a brutal murder and family love.
 At the center of the novel is 13-year-old Nellie Peck, a girl who wrestles with the meanings of loyalty, love and truth.

+Morris's ninth novel, "The Silence" (2024), is about two women and a treacherous priest whose lives are forever linked by a childhood tragedy.